nyergler/effective-django/tutorial/related.rst

 .. checkpoint:: edit_addresses

-.. sidebar:: Forms, FormSets, ModelForms

-   TK: Overview of Forms

-Up to this point we've written two models and some simple views.
-Behind the scenes, however, Django has been creating a third class of object for us: Forms.
-Forms are Django objects that help you take user input from a request, validate it, and transform it into Python objects.
-They also provide some optional helpers for rendering the form's HTML, which we've also been using.

-When you use one of the built-in generic views and give it a model, Django creates a ModelForm_ for that model.
-A Model Form uses the model field definition to figure out what the fields are, and what validation rules to use.
-For example, our first and last name fields both specify a maximum length of 255 characters; if you attempted to create a Contact with a name longer than that, you'll see an error message.

-The first editing interface we're going to build for Addresses is one that allows you to edit all the addresses for a Contact at once.
-To do this, we'll need to create a FormSet that handles all the Addresses for a single Contact.
-The `Inline FormSet`_ does just that.
+The editing interface we're going to build for Addresses is one that allows you to edit all the addresses for a Contact at once.
+To do this, we'll need to create a FormSet_ that handles all the Addresses for a single Contact.
+A FormSet is an object that manages multiple copies of the same Form (or ModelForm) in a single page.
+The `Inline FormSet`_ does just that does this for a set of objects (in this case Addresses) that share a common related object (in this case the Contact).

 .. literalinclude:: /src/contacts/forms.py